Work with data in a Microsoft Fabric eventhouse

 In KQL, the where clause is used to filter data.
 You can combine conditions in a where clause by using and and or logical operators.

-1. Run the following query to filter the trip data to include only trips that originated in Manhatten:
+Run the following query to filter the bike data to include only bike points in the Chelsea neighbourhood:

 Query data by using Transact-SQL